 - Negotiation Leverage: In the unfortunate event that the business is struggling, having PGI might provide leverage when negotiating with lenders.
 It signals that a portion of the debt will be covered, which might facilitate better restructuring terms.

 However, it’s essential to remember that PGI typically doesn’t cover 100% of the guaranteed amount.
 Guarantors should be aware of the exact coverage percentage and any policy exclusions.
 As with any insurance or financial product, it’s crucial to consult with professionals, such as financial advisors or insurance specialists, to ensure the product is right for your specific situation.

 What Percentage Does Personal Guarantee Insurance Cover?

-The maximum available is 80%, but during the first year of cover the figure is closer to 60%.
+The maximum available is 80%, but during the first year of cover, the figure is closer to 60%.
 Over time, the cover rises as the business proves its stability and the risk for the lender drops.

-Who Pays the Insurance Premium?
+Who Pays the Insurance Premium for Personal Guarantee Insurance?

-What is the average Cost of Personal Guarantee Insurance?
+What is the Average Cost of Personal Guarantee Insurance?

 Like any insurance, PGI is dependent on multiple factors: the amount of money being guaranteed, the financial situation and stability of the company, the timeframes, and so forth.
-Premium’s vary from 750 per year, up to around £12,000.

 Our partner on this is Purbeck Insurance Services, a trading name of Purbeck UK Limited who offer Personal Guarantee Insurance (PGI) on behalf of Markel International, an A-Rated Fortune 500 insurance company.
 They are directly authorise and regulated by the FCA.